USDA-FSA/fsa-design-system/components/tables/index.md

 ### Customize caption

 The `<caption>`'s default presentation does not provide a hierarchical context.
-An `<hN>` element can nested within to provide a stronger heading structure and clear hierarchy while providing stricter access through the `<caption>` element.
+An `<hN>` element can be nested within to provide a stronger heading structure and clear visual hierarchy while providing stricter access through the `<caption>` element.

 <div class="ds-preview">
   <table class="fsa-table">